peterhinch/micropython-async/README.md

 # 1. The MicroPython uasyncio library

-This GitHub repository consists of the following parts.
-Firstly a modified `fast_io` version of `uasyncio` offering some benefits over the official version.
+This repository comprises the following parts.
+ 1. A modified [fast_io](./FASTPOLL.md) version of `uasyncio`.
+This is a "drop in" replacement for the official version providing additional functionality.
+ 2. A module enabling the `fast_io` version to run with very low power draw.

-Secondly the following resources relevant to users of official or `fast_io`
+ 3. Resources for users of official or `fast_io` versions:

-versions:
- * [A tutorial](./TUTORIAL.md) An introductory tutorial on asynchronous programming and the use of the uasyncio library (asyncio subset).
+ * [A tutorial](./TUTORIAL.md) An introductory tutorial on asynchronous programming and the use of the `uasyncio` library (asyncio subset).
  * [Asynchronous device drivers](./DRIVERS.md).
 A module providing drivers for devices such as switches and pushbuttons.
  * [Synchronisation primitives](./PRIMITIVES.md).
 Provides commonly used